andy192700/psdoframework/Documentation/CLIFunctions.md

 doing new-module -name "My/Nested/ModuleFile" -addTests
 ```

-### Remove-Module
+### delete-module
 Removes a Module from a project, deleting the file, if it exists.

-If there is a test file associated with the specified Module, the framework will call the [remove-test](#remove-test) function.
+If there is a test file associated with the specified Module, the framework will call the [delete-test](#delete-test) function.

 Parameters:
 | Parameter Name  | Required | Desription | Type | Default Value |